ArenRedd/arenredd.github.io/_posts/2025-05-26-adding-giscus-comments-to-jekyll.md

 comments: true
 ---

-# How I Added Giscus Comments to My Jekyll Blog (And Fixed Every Damn Error on the Way)

 Adding a comment system to a Jekyll blog sounds easy — until it isn’t.

 I wanted something **minimal**, **privacy-respecting**, and built right into GitHub.
 Disqus was bloat.
 Utterances was limited. **Giscus**?
 Perfect.